JPI Urban Europe Calls

 The multi-annual call agenda

 Based on the JPI Urban Europe Strategic Research and Innovation Agenda (SRIA) and the SRIA 2.0 with its defined priorities and research topics, a multi-annual call agenda has been developed.
 The multi-annual call agenda takes an integrated view on urban development with the ambition of fostering cross-fertilisation of the thematic priorities but at the same time to have clearly defined and focused call topics.

 Based on the call agenda specification, call topics will be defined with consideration to results already achieved from earlier calls, the latest scientific developments, external cooperation opportunities and newly identified research needs.
 For different calls, tuned to the call topics and aims, specific participation conditions and criteria might apply.

 Our success so far

-We are proud to say that in the first three calls 67 research and development projects have been selected with over 170 project partners including research institutes, municipalities, entrepreneurs and citizen platforms.
+We are proud to say that we have funded over 80 research and development projects have been selected with project partners from research institutes, municipalities, entrepreneurs and citizen platforms.
 The projects are financed by funding agencies with top-up funding from the European Commission.